88lex/sasync/README.md

   - Using --maxtransfer from the set file, estimates the number of service accounts (SAs) required to copy/sync the difference
   - The estimated number of SAs acts as an upper limit to the number that sasync will use before moving to the next pair in the set file
   - If source and destination size are identical then tells sasync to skip to the next pair in the set file

+DIFF_LIMIT=95
+  - Use a number from 0 to 100, no % in the variable
+  - For DIFF_LIMIT to work it needs CALC_SIZE=true
+  - If src/dest size is less than or equal to the DIFF_LIMIT % then skip the current pair and move to the next pair

 FILE_COMPARE=false
   - Runs hash check against files using `rclone check` to identify if source and destination are identical